EuroProofNet/europroofnet.github.io/_pages/wg3.md

 The aim of this WG is twofold:
 - to lower the computational complexity and increase expressiveness of techniques for the verification of program correctness,
-- to strengthen synergies and interoperability between different proof systems to combine the benefits of the different methodologies underlying the proof systems to facilitate formal verification of both software and mathematics.
+- to strengthen synergies and interoperability between different proof systems, to combine the benefits of the different methodologies underlying the proof systems, and to facilitate formal verification of both software and mathematics.

 ### Documents and Deliverables